-- Tours last approximately one hour.
+- Tours begin at 15 minutes past each hour and last for approximately one hour.

 - Anderson House is wheelchair accessible.

 Tours of Anderson House for groups of ten or more visitors require reservations.
-Groups are limited to forty-five visitors, due to space constraints in some rooms.
+Groups are limited to fifty-six visitors, due to space constraints in some rooms.
 Group tours are not reserved until confirmed in writing by the museum.

 - In some cases, group tours may be scheduled outside regular museum hours.